madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

 1. Handle Data: Clean the file, normalize the parameters, given numeric values to non-numeric attributes.
 Read data from the file and split the data for cross validation.
 2. Initialize : The heuristic for our SMO, steps sizes and multiples.
 3. Optimization: Run the SMO loop until we complete the convex optimization for the values of `W` and `b`.
-4. Stop the iteration: Stop the algorithm when the difference between the old and the new centroids is negligible.
+4. Stop the iteration: Stop the algorithm when the we have the magnitude of feature vector is less than 0.

 ### Predict the presence of Chronic Kidney disease: